karalabe/xgo/README.md

  * All Windows APIs up to Windows 8.1 limited by `mingw-w64` ([API level ids](https://en.wikipedia.org/wiki/Windows_NT#Releases))
  * OSX APIs in the range of 10.6 - 10.11
  * All iOS APIs up to iOS 9.3

+### Mobile libraries

+Apart from the usual runnable binaries, `xgo` also supports building library archives for Android (`android/aar`) and iOS (`ios/framework`).
+Opposed to `gomobile` however `xgo` does not derive library APIs from the Go code, so proper CGO C external methods must be defined within the package.

+In the case of Android archives, all architectures will be bundled that are supported by the requested Android platform version.
+For iOS frameworks `xgo` will bundle armv7 and arm64 by default, and also the x86_64 simulator builds if the iPhoneSimulator.sdk was injected by the user:

+* Create a new docker image based on xgo: `FROM karalabe/xgo-latest`
+* Inject the simulator SDK: `ADD iPhoneSimulator9.3.sdk.tar.xz /iPhoneSimulator9.3.sdk.tar.xz`
+* Bootstrap the simulator SDK: `$UPDATE_IOS /iPhoneSimulator9.3.sdk.tar.xz`

 ### CGO dependencies